Riardon/WRO-LittleRobot/README.md

 Once the disc image has been written to the microSD card, you’re ready to go!
 Put that sucker into your Rasberry Pi, plug in the peripherals and power source, and enjoy.
 The current edition to Raspbian will boot directly to the desktop.(guide: https://thepi.io/how-to-install-raspbian-on-the-raspberry-pi/)

-2) Now we are all done with the raspberry os, now we'll need an hdmi cable, a monitor, a power supply for raspberry, pc with ethernet port, and an ethernet cable. connect your raspberri to pc using ethernet cable, with hdmi to the monitor, and finally power ip rasppberry.
+2) Now we are all done with the raspberry os, now we'll need a hdmi cable, a monitor, a power supply for raspberry, pc with ethernet port, and an ethernet cable.
+Connect your raspberri to pc using ethernet cable, with hdmi to the monitor, and finally power ip rasppberry.

 3) Here you need to sing in(default login: pi, password: rasraspberry)

-4)Then use command "sudo nano /boot/config.txt", with it you will be able to edit file "config.txt"
+4)Then use command "sudo nano /boot/config.txt", with it, you will be able to edit file "config.txt"

 ![alt text](https://github.com/Riardon/WRO-LittleRobot/blob/1e1554d7852441496e2f9f1a4b7d2ac0988bd82f/readme_photos/boot_txt_1.png)